OotyOoty

 B

-BERT (Bidirectional Encoder Representations from Transformers) A language model developed by Google, used in its search algorithm.
-Relevant because BERT was one of the first major shifts toward semantic understanding in search — understanding what a query means, not just which keywords it contains.
-A precursor to the current generation of LLMs.
+BERT.
+A language model Google uses in its search algorithm.
+One of the first major shifts toward semantic understanding in search.
+A precursor to current LLMs.

-Bid Strategy In paid advertising, the approach used to determine how much you pay per click, impression, or conversion.
-AI-powered bid strategies (Google's Smart Bidding, Meta's Advantage+ bidding) adjust bids in real time based on predicted conversion probability.
+Bid Strategy.
+In paid ads, the approach for determining how much you pay per click, impression, or conversion.
+AI-powered bid strategies (Google Smart Bidding, Meta Advantage+) adjust in real time.

-Bounce Rate The percentage of sessions where a user visits one page and leaves without interacting further.
-In GA4, the equivalent metric is "engagement rate" (sessions where the user stayed more than 10 seconds, viewed multiple pages, or completed a conversion).
-Used in Ooty Compass analysis.
+Bounce Rate.
+The percentage of sessions where a user visits one page and leaves.
+In GA4, the equivalent is "engagement rate" (sessions with 10+ seconds, multiple pages, or a conversion).

-Broad Match (Keywords) A Google Ads keyword match type where your ad can show for searches related to your keyword — including synonyms, related concepts, and paraphrases.
-Google's AI expanded what "related" means significantly over the past few years.
+Broad Match.
+A Google Ads keyword match type where your ad shows for searches related to your keyword, including synonyms and paraphrases.

 C

-Cache A temporary store of data.
-In MCP contexts: some MCP servers cache responses from external APIs to reduce latency and avoid hitting rate limits.
+Cache.
+A temporary data store.
+Some MCP servers cache API responses to reduce latency and avoid rate limits.
 Cached data may be slightly out of date.
-Reputable MCP servers indicate data freshness.

-ChatGPT OpenAI's AI assistant, the most widely used in its category.
-Relevant to marketing because: (a) it drives 87.4% of AI referral traffic across major industries, (b) brands want their products to be mentioned when users ask ChatGPT for recommendations, and (c) ChatGPT supports MCP via its Agents SDK and Responses API.
+ChatGPT.
+OpenAI's AI assistant.
+Relevant to marketing because it drives the majority of AI referral traffic, brands want to be recommended when users ask for suggestions, and it supports MCP via its Agents SDK.

-Citation (AI Search) When an AI system references a source by linking to it within a generated response.
-Getting cited in AI answers is the goal of GEO.
-AI systems typically cite 2–7 domains per response — far fewer than the 10 blue links on a Google results page.
+Citation (AI Search).
+When an AI system references a source by linking to it in a generated response.
+AI systems typically cite 2 to 7 domains per response, far fewer than a Google results page.

-Consent Mode (Google) A framework for adjusting how Google's tracking tags behave based on users' cookie consent choices.
-Essential for GA4 compliance in markets with privacy regulations (GDPR in Europe, similar laws elsewhere).
-Relevant to Ooty Compass setup.
+Consent Mode (Google).
+A framework for adjusting how Google's tracking tags behave based on cookie consent choices.
+Essential for GA4 compliance under GDPR and similar regulations.

-Content Score A numerical measure of how well a piece of content is optimised for a target keyword, as calculated by content optimisation tools like Surfer SEO or Clearscope.
-Based on comparing your content to the top-ranking pages for that keyword.
+Content Score.
+A numerical measure of how well content is optimised for a target keyword, from tools like Surfer SEO or Clearscope.
+Based on comparison with top-ranking pages.

-Conversion A desired action completed by a user — a purchase, a form submission, a sign-up, a download.
-Conversion rate is conversions ÷ sessions × 100.
-Different platforms define and count conversions differently.
+Conversion.
+A desired action: a purchase, form submission, sign-up, download.
+Conversion rate is conversions divided by sessions, times 100.

-Core Web Vitals A set of Google-defined metrics measuring page experience: Largest Contentful Paint (LCP, loading speed), Interaction to Next Paint (INP, interactivity), and Cumulative Layout Shift (CLS, visual stability).
-Used as a ranking factor.
-Tracked via PageSpeed Insights, accessible through Ooty Octopus.
+Core Web Vitals.
+Google's page experience metrics: Largest Contentful Paint (loading), Interaction to Next Paint (interactivity), Cumulative Layout Shift (visual stability).
+A ranking factor.
+Accessible through Ooty SEO.

-Crawl Budget The number of URLs Googlebot will crawl on your site within a given timeframe.
-Large sites with many pages may have important pages left uncrawled if crawl budget is wasted on low-value URLs.
+Crawl Budget.
+The number of URLs Googlebot will crawl on your site in a given timeframe.
+Large sites may have important pages left uncrawled if budget is wasted on low-value URLs.

-CRM (Customer Relationship Management) Software that tracks customer interactions, sales pipelines, and marketing touchpoints.
-Examples: HubSpot, Salesforce.
+CRM.
+Software tracking customer interactions and sales pipelines.
 HubSpot has an official MCP server; Salesforce connects via Composio.

 D

-Data Freshness How recently data was fetched or updated.
-In MCP contexts: critical to know because some MCP servers cache API responses.
-Old data can lead to incorrect analysis.
-Good MCP implementations note the data timestamp in responses.
+Data Freshness.
+How recently data was fetched.
+Critical in MCP contexts because some servers cache API responses.
+Good implementations note the timestamp.

-Domain Authority (DA) / Domain Rating (DR) Third-party metrics (DA from Moz, DR from Ahrefs) that estimate a domain's overall authority based on its backlink profile.
-Not Google metrics — Google doesn't use DA or DR directly — but useful as a relative indicator when comparing sites.
+Domain Authority / Domain Rating.
+Third-party metrics (DA from Moz, DR from Ahrefs) estimating a domain's authority based on backlinks.
+Not Google metrics, but useful for relative comparison.

 E

-E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness) Google's framework for evaluating content quality, used in its Search Quality Rater Guidelines.
-Experience refers to first-hand experience with the topic; Expertise to subject matter knowledge; Authoritativeness to the reputation of the author and site; Trustworthiness to accuracy and transparency.
-Relevant for both SEO and GEO.
+E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness).
+Google's framework for evaluating content quality.
+Experience means first-hand knowledge; Expertise means subject matter depth; Authoritativeness means reputation; Trustworthiness means accuracy.
+Matters for both SEO and GEO.

-Embedding A numerical representation of text (or images, audio, etc.) that captures semantic meaning.
-AI systems use embeddings to measure similarity between pieces of content.
-When an AI retrieves relevant context for a query, it often compares embeddings to find the closest matches.
-Used in RAG (Retrieval-Augmented Generation) systems.
+Embedding.
+A numerical representation of text that captures semantic meaning.
+AI systems use embeddings to find relevant content for a query.
+The backbone of RAG systems.

-Entity A real-world thing — a person, place, organisation, product, concept — that AI systems and search engines recognise and can reason about.
-Your brand is an entity.
-Making sure AI systems have accurate, comprehensive information about your brand entity improves GEO performance.
-Google's Knowledge Panel is based on entity recognition.
+Entity.
+A real-world thing (person, place, organisation, product) that AI systems recognise and can reason about.
+Making sure AI systems have accurate information about your brand entity improves GEO performance.

 F

-Feature Gate A mechanism to enable or disable functionality for specific users or environments.
-In software development: feature flags let you ship code without making it visible to all users.
-Ooty uses feature gates to control which tools are visible based on licence type.
+Feature Gate.
+A mechanism to enable or disable functionality for specific users.
+MCP servers use feature gates to control which tools are visible based on licence type or plan.

-Fine-Tuning Training a pre-trained AI model on a specific dataset to improve its performance on a particular task.
-A marketing agency might fine-tune a model on their past copywriting to replicate their voice.
-Distinct from prompting — fine-tuning modifies the model's weights; prompting guides the existing model.
+Fine-Tuning.
+Training a pre-trained model on a specific dataset for a particular task.
+Distinct from prompting: fine-tuning modifies the model's weights.

 G